JeffreyRodriguez/Liberator12k/Documentation/Quick Start.md

 You need all the printable parts in each of these files.

-Let me recommend:
+#### Universal Receiver

+##### BOM
+This is incomplete and a work-in-progress.
+Most of this is available at Home Depot, Lowes, or Ace.
+Otherwise Amazon or McMaster.

+If you're outside the US look for:
+* 4mm taps/nuts/bolts instead of #8-32
+* 6mm taps/nuts/bolts instead of 1/4-20
+* 12mm taps/nuts/bolts instead of 1/2-13
+* 7mm square rod instead of 1/4"
+* 8mm round rod instead of 5/16"

+###### US-Based Shopping List
-* Lots of 1/4" mild steel square rod
+* 1/4" mild steel square rod, the 36" long sticks.
+You'll cut these down to under 12"
-* a few 8-32 spiral taps
+* 8-32 spiral point or flute taps (Amazon) YG-1 is a good brand.
+Point is preferred.
 * 1/2"-13 bolts, 10" long and nuts to match.

-#### Universal Receiver

 ##### Receiver Tube
 [Receiver.scad](../Receiver/Receiver.scad) can render all the receiver parts